daiki-kadowaki/judgment-transparency-principle/JTP.md

 It requires that the judgment becomes perceivable at the moment it materially affects the user.

 User
-The user is any human agent whose actions or decisions are constrained, overridden, accepted, or rejected by the system’s judgment.
+The user is any human agent whose actions or decisions are constrained, overridden, accepted, or rejected by the system's judgment.

 ---